Sir John Werden, 1st Baronet

 Sir John Werden, 1st Baronet (also Worden) (1640 – 29 October 1716) was an English barrister, judge, politician, and diplomat.

 Life

-Born at Cholmeaton in Cheshire, he was the eldest son of Robert Werden, and his first wife, Jane Backham.
+Born at Cholmondeston, Cheshire, he was the eldest son of Robert Werden, and his first wife, Jane Backham.
 He was called to the bar in 1660 at the Middle Temple, and on 16 November 1664 was admitted baron of the exchequer for Cheshire.

 Werden became secretary to the embassy in Spain and Portugal under the Earl of Sandwich, and at the end of 1669 was sent to Holland with official instructions to Sir William Temple to moderate his support for the Triple Alliance, which Charles II found untimely.
 In 1670 he went to Sweden as envoy extraordinary, but in 1672 he was again in Holland.